 INRAE Carnot 3BCAR

-The workshop will take place on the afternoon of July 2 2020 (14h - 17h).
+The workshop will take place on July 1st 2020 (9h-12h30 CET Time).
 You can assist to the workshop for free.

 Registration to attend a worskshop is mandatory.

 How to effectively address challenges of cost competitiveness and scale-up in plant-based chemistry?

 Plant-based chemistry is a strategic sector of the European bioeconomy through addressing solutions to the economic and environmental challenges faced by the chemical industry.
 Among the different segments, the (poly)phenols market has grown significantly in the last twenty years and analysts estimate that this trend will continue to grow in the coming years, especially with the demand for “green chemistry”.
 Phenolic acids, a diversified family with very proven antioxidant properties have in particular attracted considerable attention over the last two decades.

 The Carnot 3BCAR network (https://3bcar.fr/en/) invites you to a half-day update of the innovation potential of these molecules through a study case of ferulic acid (3-methoxy-4-hydroxyphenyl prop-2-eonic acid), a phenolic acid having a consolidated market position with a growth rate stimulated by its diverse applications of significant growth potential: food and beverages industry (flavours, antioxidants), pharmaceutical industry, cosmetic industry (skin creams, sunscreens)…